Bow Valley Provincial Park: Flora and fauna

 After the glacier retreated, the park area was colonized by shrubby pioneer plants that were subsequently replaced by a coniferous forest.
 The vegetation in the park today is a mix of forested areas and open meadows, and is adapted to cold winters, strong Chinook winds, and hot dry summers.

 The forest is dominated by pines and includes spruce, fir, and poplars.
 Due to strong winds from the west, trees exposed on the tops of ridges commonly lean to the east and lack branches on the windward side.
 Drier areas of the park are covered by grasses, a wide variety of wildflowers, and low, mat-like juniper shrubs (Juniperus horizontalis).
 Consistently damp, humid areas like Many Springs host moisture-loving plants like yellow lady's slipper (Cypripedium parviflorum), butterwort (Pinguicula vulgaris), and elephant's head (Pedicularis groenlandica).

 Because of the relatively warm water from the springs, the lake at Many Springs does not freeze completely in winter, which makes it attractive to beavers and other animals.
 Animals are also attracted by the sodium chloride in the spring water that creates salt licks for them.
 The small blind aquatic isopod Salmasellus steganothrix, which is usually found in caves, lives under rocks in the lake at Many Springs.

 Bow Valley Wildland Provincial Park

-A much larger area, the Bow Valley Wildland Provincial Park, contains the 575 km2 Yamnuska Natural Area that protects the sub-alpine ecosystem of the foothills of the Canadian Rocky Mountains between the Kananaskis park system and Banff National Park, which it borders to the west.
+A much larger area, the Bow Valley Wildland Provincial Park, contains the 575 km2 Yamnuska Natural Area that protects the sub-alpine ecosystem of the foothills of the Canadian Rocky Mountains between Kananaskis Country and Banff National Park, which it borders to the west.